christopherseaman/datasci_217/02/index.md

 ---
 ## readme.md

-A file names `readme.md` in the root of your repository is treated specially.
+A file named `readme.md` in the root of your repository is treated specially.
 This is your repository's introduction to the world.
 Please write something!

 You can see how I've used mine to show the syllabus in the [course repository](https://github.com/christopherseaman/datasci_217)